lukas-sparnauskas/evalAIRR/README.md

 In the `reports` section, you can provide the list of report types you want to create and their parameters.
 Here is the list of reports you can create that compare the features of the real dataset with the simulated dataset:

-- `ks` - Kolmogorov-Smirnov statistic.
+- `ks` - Kolmogorov–Smirnov statistic.
 Parameters: list of features you are creating the report for.
 - `distr_histogram` - feature distribution histogram.
 Parameters: list of features you are creating the report for.
 - `observation_distr_histogram` - observation distribution histogram.
 Parameters: list of observations you are creating the report for.
 - `distr_boxplot` - feature distribution boxplot.
 Parameters: list of features you are creating the report for.